 The Guidance and Ethics Helpline (01 672 4800) is operated by the Society’s Guidance and Ethics Committee.
 Solicitors who are concerned about their own position on any matter of conduct should not hesitate to contact the Secretary to the Committee at the Law Society for assistance and information about any relevant published material, including practice notes.
 Solicitors are then in a position to make an informed professional judgement on the particular matter.

 The Society operates the Mentor Programme for Solicitors Setting up in Practice available to those who have recently set up in practice or who are thinking about setting up.
 The Programme can put them in touch with a more experienced practitioner who is willing to act as their mentor.
 Mentors give guidance on an informal and voluntary basis, once-off or over a long-term arrangement.
-Further information is available on the Sociey's website under Setting up in Practice.

 The Society’s Younger Members Committee promotes the interests of members up to 15 years qualified.
 The Committee periodically holds seminars and events to support younger members.
 Contact can be made with the Committee through its Secretary Judith Tedders.